Carogirgon/Latienda-decanela/README.md

 # La Tienda de Canela

-  La Tienda de Canela es un sitio web de comercio electrónico de tienda de mascotas,<br/>Responsivo para todos los dispositivos, creado con HTML, CSS y JavaScript.
+  La Tienda de Canela is a pet store e-commerce website,<br/>
+  Responsive for all devices, built with HTML, CSS, and JavaScript.

   <a href="https://carogirgon.github.io/Latienda-decanela/"><strong>➥ Live Demo</strong></a>
 </div>